Peter

 new performance and exhibition spaces.

-individuals within the small press scene, often at odds with the likes
+of course key individuals within the small press scene, often at odds

-of the Poetry Society and ignored by mainstream poetry publishers,
+with the likes of the Poetry Society and ignored by mainstream poetry

-and there was one more key than others: Peter Finch, who operated
+publishers, and there was one more key than others: Peter Finch, who

-out of Oriel, Cardiff.
-He had previous with his own small presses,
+operated out of Oriel, Cardiff.
+He had previous with his own small

-and actually wanted to stock new magazines, wanted to submit to yours
+presses, and actually wanted to stock new magazines, wanted to submit

 opinionated and make things possible; he would heckle and encourage.